 Editor’s note: Need employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-According to the Electronic Communications Privacy Act of 1986 (ECPA), employers can track the activity on any device they give their employees.
-This includes files, downloads, internet usage and social media activity.
+According to the Electronic Communications Privacy Act of 1986 (ECPA), employers can track activity on any device they give employees.
+Activity tracking can extend to monitoring files, downloads, internet usage, and social media activity.
 Guidelines may differ by state; ensure you understand your area’s specific regulations.